vegah/Iron.NET/Readme.md

 # Iron.Net

 A .Net port of the npm package Iron.
+It should be able to unseal messages which have been sealed with the npm package and the npm package should be able to unseal whatever is sealed with this library.

 ## Install
 Nuget Package Manager